COP26 in the final hours of climate negotiations - Up News Info

 8:21 a.m.

-After tense overnight deliberations, delegates were poised on Saturday morning for the release of another draft agreement.
+After tense overnight deliberations, delegates were poised for the release of another draft agreement.

 The delegation pavilions, where countries had showcased their climate-friendly initiatives, were all dismantled, but coffee stands were still serving.